Out of the Silent Planet: Hrossa, séroni, and pfifltriggi

 On Malacandra there are three native species of reasoning hnau.

 The hrossa (singular hross) resemble bipedal otters or seals, and they are somewhat taller and thinner than humans.
 Ransom finds them beautiful: "covered, face and all, with thick black animal hair, and whiskered like a cat ... glossy coat, liquid eye, sweet breath and whitest teeth".
 They live in the low river valleys (handramit in the speech of the eldila), which they travel by boat, and specialise in farming, fishing, and such performing arts as dancing and poetry.
 Their technical level is low, and they wear only pocketed loincloths.
 Their speech is characterised by adding an initial /h/ sound to the words in the planet's common vocabulary.
-Their sense of humor is "extravagant and fantastic".
+Their sense of humour is "extravagant and fantastic".